cyterdan/chess-solver-challenge/README.md

 backtracking when it has explored a branch fully until all solutions to the problem have been found.

 ## Limits and possible improvements
-- backtracking implementation is useful for finding all available solutions but is not efficient if the user instead desires finding a single solution as fast as possible (an approach based on constraint programming would be more appropriate for that use case).
+- Backtracking implementation is useful for finding all available solutions but is not efficient if the user instead desires finding a single solution as fast as possible (an approach based on constraint programming would be more appropriate for that use case).

-- the user has to wait for all solutions to be found, it would be better to report on solutions as they are found.
+- The user has to wait for all solutions to be found, it would be better to report on solutions as they are found.